PCA Initialization for Approximate Message Passing in Rotationally Invariant Models: Proof Sketch: Symmetric Square Matrices

 \section{Proof Sketch: Symmetric Square Matrices}

 We consider the following artificial AMP algorithm, whose iterates are denoted by $\tbu^{t}, \tbf^{t}$ for $t \ge 1$.
 We initialize with $\tilde{\bu}^1 = \rho_\alpha \bu^* + \sqrt{1-\rho_\alpha^2} \, \bn$ and $\tbf^1 = \bX \tbu^1 - \kappa_1 \tbu^1$.
 Here, $\bn$ is standard Gaussian and $\rho_\alpha$ is the normalized (limit) correlation of the PCA estimate given in \eqref{eq:rho_alpha_def}.
 We note that this initialization is impractical, as it requires the knowledge of the unknown signal $\bu^*$.
 However, this is not an issue since the artificial AMP serves only as a proof technique.
-The algorithm that is used for estimation is the \emph{true AMP} \eqref{eq:AMP}, with the PCA initialization in \eqref{eq:AMPinit}.
+(The \emph{true AMP} \eqref{eq:AMP} used for estimation uses the PCA initialization in \eqref{eq:AMPinit}.)
 The subsequent iterates of the artificial AMP are defined in two phases.
 In the first phase, which lasts up to iteration $(T+1)$, the functions defining the artificial AMP are chosen so that $\tilde{\bu}^{T+1}$ is closely aligned with the eigenvector $\bu_{\PCA}$ as $T \to \infty$.
 In the second phase, the functions are chosen to match those in the true AMP.

+The artificial AMP initialization $\tilde{\bu}^1$ is chosen such that it has non-zero asymptotic correlation with the signal $\bu^*$.
+Indeed, when the signal prior has zero mean, a random initialization (independent of $\bu^*$) would be asymptotically uncorrelated with the signal; consequently, the first phase of the artificial AMP would get stuck at a trivial fixed point and the iterates would not be guaranteed to converge to the principal eigenvector.
+We ensure that this does not happen by defining the initialization $\tilde{\bu}^1$ to be a linear combination of the signal and Gaussian noise.

 \paragraph{First phase.} For $2\le t\le (T+1)$, the artificial AMP iterates are

 where $\tilde{\sb}_{t,t-j}=\kappa_{j+1}\alpha^{-j}$, for $(t-j)\in [1, t]$.
 We claim that, for sufficiently large $T$, $\tilde{\bu}^{T+1}$ approaches the PCA estimate $\bu_{\rm PCA}$, that is, $ \lim_{T\to\infty}\lim_{n\to\infty} \frac{1}{\sqrt{n}} \|\tilde{\bu}^{T+1}-\sqrt{n}\bu_{\rm PCA}\| \, = \, 0. $ This result is proved in Lemma \ref{lem:Phase1_PCA_conv} in Appendix \ref{app:confirstest}.
 We give a heuristic sanity check here.
 Assume that the iterate $\tilde{\bu}^{T+1}$ converges to a limit $\tilde{\bu}^\infty$ in the sense that $ \lim_{T \to \infty} \lim_{n\to \infty}\frac{1}{\sqrt{n}}\|\tilde{\bu}^{T+1} - \tilde{\bu}^\infty \| =0$.
 Then, from \eqref{eq:AMPfake1}, the limit $\tilde{\bu}^\infty$ satisfies